vinith-ankam/DBA-SOPs/Partitions/pr_Partition_TruncateTable.md

 ### Step 2: Usage of the Stored Procedure

 Now, let's use the stored procedure to truncate partitions in a partitioned table.
-We'll assume that you have a partitioned table named `dbo.ImportReceiptDetails`.
+We'll assume that you have a partitioned table named `dbo.ImportReceiptHeaders`.

 ### Example: Retaining Data for the Last 6 Months